-The International Registration Plan (IRP) is a registration reciprocity agreement among 49 jurisdictions states of the United States and 10 provinces of Canada providing for payment of license fees on the basis of total distance operated in participating all jurisdictions.
+The International Registration Plan (IRP) is a registration reciprocity agreement among 49 jurisdictions states of the United States and 10 provinces of Canada providing for payment of license fees on the basis of total distance operated.
 Apportionment is required for vehicles operating in two or more International Registration Plan (IRP) member jurisdictions that have a combined gross weight or used in combination where the weight exceeds of more than 26,000 pounds, including the weight of the vehicle and the maximum load, or is a power unit having three or more axles, regardless of weight.
 Commercial vehicles weighing less than 26,000 pounds operating intrastate in two or more jurisdictions must also apportion.
 Apportioned power units (truck, tractor, truck tractor, buses, mobile home trailers, power wreckers) do not have to be titled in Illinois to purchase apportioned plates.
-However, trailers registered in Illinois must be titled in Illinois.
+Trailers registered in Illinois must be titled in Illinois.
 A fleet is defined as one or more Apportionable Vehicles registered in the same jurisdictions.

 Apportioned Tow Trucks and Household Goods Carriers

 Special insurance requirements are in effect for Tow Trucks.
 Household Goods Carriers have specific instructions for showing the Carrier or Service Provider name on their registrations.
 For more information regarding tow trucks and household goods carriers, please contact the Commercial & Farm Truck Division at 217-785-1800.